FernandaPsihas/FernandaPsihas.github.io/index.md

-I'm a Catholic, a particle phycisist, and most <br>
+I'm a Catholic, a particle phycisist, and a <br>
-recently an aspiring Theologian. <br>
+Theology enthusiast. <br>

 Blogging is vulnerable and it feels egotistical, <br>
 but outspokenness is a value that is worth embracing.  <br>